Tuesday, November 26, 2024

 Update: modified!
 I cut the "3" leg to Cutoff1 on the jacks board and kludged in a 12K THT resistor between it and the V++ rail.
 Big help!
 If I do a REV3 of the jacks board I will include this modification.

-Also: since this is a highpass filter, it might be useful to change one of the modulation inputs to invert the incoming CV signal and set its bias to somewhere above ground--2.5V perhaps.
+Also: since this is a high-pass filter, it might be useful to change one of the modulation inputs to invert the incoming CV signal and set its bias to somewhere above ground--2.5V perhaps.
 Even better: add a modulation attenuverter to get cool inverted highpass effects.

 Finally: would matching Vbe in the transistor pairs make this sound better?
-A traditional LP Ladder filter doesn't have a buffer between each transitor pair, but this design does, so I am going to guess it doesn't need transistors to be matched.
+A traditional LP Ladder filter doesn't have a buffer between each transistor pair, but this design does, so I am going to guess it doesn't need transistors to be matched.
 Just a guess.

 OK enough for now--this has been a maddingly fun project--to remain high, consider giving this filter a pass.
 Something like that.
 See ya next time.